Sunday, September 21, 2025

 The Fab Five

-I've been blessed with my next fosters of 5 kittens who will chill at the farm for a few weeks.
+I've been blessed with my next fosters of 5 wild n crazy kittens who will 'chill' at the farm for a few weeks.
 At which time, I'll return them to HSNT for their spay/neuter and then they go up for adoption there.
 I love that my first batch of foster kitties all ended up finding homes, and look forward to following the journey of these as well.
 Side note: these kittens are a little more spicy that the last litter.
 Just saying.

 The Fab Five are adorable lil gremlins who do not have one shy bone in their little furry bodies, who are chaotically running laps and plotting world domination (or just the dog's bed).